Spectral Algorithms Optimally Recover Planted Sub-structures: Introduction

 Unfortunately, $u_1$ and $u_2$ are not well enough approximated by $u_1^{\star}$ and $u_2^{\star}$ in an entrywise sense.
 On the other hand, work by Abbe, Fan, Wang and Zhong~\cite{Abbe2020} identifies conditions under which an eigenvector $u_i$ of a random matrix $A$ is well-approximated by a different vector, namely the ratio $\nicefrac{A u_i^{\star}}{\lambda_i^{\star}}$.
 Such a ratio is often straightforward to analyze; in community detection scenarios, each entry of $\nicefrac{A u_i^{\star}}{\lambda_i^{\star}}$ is a weighted summation of independent Bernoulli random variables.
 Abbe et~al.~\cite{Abbe2020} applied their entrywise eigenvector analysis technique in order to show optimality of a simple spectral algorithm for community detection in the SBM (see \cite[Theorem 3.2]{Abbe2020}), in addition to other estimation problems involving matrices ($\mathbb{Z}_2$-synchronization and noisy matrix completion).
-Recently, the authors applied the entrywise eigenvector analysis technique to show that a spectral algorithm is optimal for the community detection problem in a censored SBM \cite{Dhara2021}.
+Recently, Dhara, Gaudio, Mossel and Sandon~\cite{Dhara2021} applied the entrywise eigenvector analysis technique to show that a spectral algorithm is optimal for the community detection problem in a censored symmetric stochastic block model, where one has two communities of approximately equal sizes and the edge densities inside the two communities are equal.

-One important distinction in our work compared to the community detection literature is that in community detection, we seek to determine the communities up to a global flip of the community labels.
+One important technical distinction in our work compared to the community detection literature is that in community detection, we seek to determine the communities up to a global flip of the community labels.
 On the other hand, in the PDS model, we need to specifically identify the vertices within the planted dense subgraph.
 The entrywise eigenvector analysis technique allows us to bound

 That is, we can show that $u_i$ or $-u_i$ is close to $ \nicefrac{A u_i^{\star}}{\lambda_i^{\star}}$ in an entrywise sense, but the technique gives us no way to dissambiguate the two options.
 Moreover, we use a weighted combination $u_1$ and $u_2$ in the PDS algorithm, with weights $c_1^{\star}$ and $c_2^{\star}$.
 We are able to show that